 Lisburn Civic Centre

 This is a two day conference to be held in Lisburn, Northern Ireland on 3rd and 4th October 2018 during the Northern Ireland Linen Biennale.
-Using the discount code of EARLYBIRDLB18 will reduce the ticket price by 10%.
-This is available until 31st July 2018.
 Book your tickets here

 The Biennale Conference aims to expand new thinking associated with Ireland’s oldest textile.
 The conference reaches out to stimulate collaboration between industry, trade bodies and academia with a focus on the fields of technology, design and research that will inform the creative industries and the wider economy.